 Simple Egg-in-a-Hole Avocado Toast is a very simple affair with only an egg, a piece of toast and some avocado slices.
-You can also read about my scary knife story as well as learn a lesson about how not to care for your favorite knife.
+You can also read how I learned a lesson about the wrong way to care for a favorite knife.

 I confess.
 I can be a knife abuser.
-In other words, I don’t always take care of my knives like I should.
+In other words, I don’t always take care of my knives as I should.

 This is what can happen to a good knife after washing it in the dishwasher too many times.